 Connected North focuses on five main pillars:

 Providing interactive live sessions that connect students with subject matter experts and educational institutions like museums, galleries, and science centres.

 Allowing groups of students from across the country to collaborate over live video.

 Driving teacher professional learning, co-teaching, and mentorship opportunities through technology.

-Cisco also offers access to the Networking Academy program to help build in-community IT skills
+Cisco also offers access to the Networking Academy program in select communities to help build in-community IT skills.

 The value of

-According to Inuit Tapiriit Kanatami‡, roughly 75% of Inuit children are not completing high school, with the average Aboriginal student missing 41 days of class every school year.
-Connected North was created to help improve these rates by enhancing the classroom experience.
+According to Inuit Tapiriit Kanatami, roughly 75% of Inuit children are not completing high school, with the average Indigenous student in Canada missing 41 days of class every school year.
+Connected North was created to help improve student engagement and attendance by enhancing the classroom experience.

 ‡ First Canadians, Canadians First: National Strategy on Inuit Education 2011